 I performed in Germany for the first time in 2006, shortly after that SCARLET SOHO signed to a German label and we spent more time over there.
 So naturally we met more people and were introduced to music and bands we hadn’t heard before which was really exciting.
 We always felt very at home.

-For those who have not witnessed a KNIGHT$ live performance, what can they expect from you at Synth Wave Live 2?
+For those who have not witnessed a KNIGHT$ live performance, what can they expect from you?

-The stage show grows in strength the more time I rehearse with the band, so by April 7th I hope to have some new songs in the set and play for a little longer than usual!
+The stage show grows in strength the more time I rehearse with the band, I hope to have some new songs in the set and play for a little longer than usual!
 Maybe a costume change or two midway through, or a special guest.

 What’s next for KNIGHT$ on the release schedule?
-Does the album format figure in your plans or are EPs the way to go?
+Does the album format figure in your plans or are EPs the way to go in the future?

 I would like to make an album as most of the songs are ready now.
 I’m talking to some labels and we’ll see what happens.
 If not, I will continue with EPs on vinyl!